 Attend a clinic - LATC offers Ocean 101 every Wednesday starting in May and usually going through October.
 Ocean 101 is free to membersand provide you with a TON of information and swimming in the ocean technique.

 Swim with good swimmers - Find other LATC members who are a bit better than you and swim with them.
 Even if you can't keep up, just being with good swimmers will give you ideas and approaches that you wouldn't think of by yourself.
 Don't reinvent the wheel.
 Watch the better swimmers and flatter them with imitation!

 Structure your workouts - Simply getting in and swimming for half and hour, an hour, or longer without any focus or structure will flatten the improvement curve.
 Unlike running or cycling where logging miles can provide a lot of benefit, a swim workout should have sets and intervals.
 Don't know how to create a workout?
 Go to our Workouts page for some ideas!

 Practice how you race - Most triathlons in our area have open water swims and most of those are in the ocean.
+Check our calendar for group swims.
+Send out an email to LA Tri members asking if anyone is doing an ocean swim.
+You can always find different groups on the weekends at Tower 26 in Santa Monica.
 Don't spend 100% of your practice in the pool and then expect great results in the ocean.
 Swimming in a triathlon is about many things and fitness is just one of them.
 Practice open water technique in open water.
 Would you train for a 10K exclusively on a treadmill?
 It can be donebut it ain't as effective and not nearly as fun.